KILTprotocol/kilt-workshop-101/identity.md

 One of them is the `address` : it's the entity's unique and public identifier.

 > 💡 A KILT identity is a set of cryptographic elements:
 >
-> * A signing keypair, used to sign claims;
+> - A signing keypair, used to sign claims;
-> * The address, which is generated from the signing public key;
+> - The address, which is generated from the signing public key;
-> * An encryption keypair, used to encrypt messages between participants of the system;
+> - An encryption keypair, used to encrypt messages between participants of the system;
+> - A user secret, used for privacy enhanced attestations;

 All we need to create an identity is a mnemonic.